adopted-ember-addons/ember-infinity/README.md

 {{infinity-loader infinityModel=model infinityLoad=(action "loadMoreProduct")}}
 ```

-Note - this method uses Controllers.
+The ability to use closure actions will be available in the `1.0.0-beta` series.
+Also, this method uses Controllers.
 Despite what you may have heard, controllers are a great primitive in Ember's ecosystem.
 Their singleton nature is great for handling queryParams and handling actions propagated from somewhere in your component tree.

 ### Non-Blocking Model Hooks